Approximate Bayesian Computation via Classification: Simulations

 Because queuing models are usually easy to simulate from, but have no tractable likelihoods, they have been frequently used as test cases in the ABC literature, see e.g. \citet{fearnhead2011constructing} and \citet{bernton2019approximate}.
 Here, we choose the same setup as in \citet{jiang2017learning}.
 Each datum is a 5-dimensional vector consisting of the first five inter-departure times $x_i=(x_{i1},x_{i2},x_{i3},x_{i4},x_{i5})'$.
 In the model, the service times $u_{ik}$ follow a uniform distribution $U[\theta_1, \theta_2]$, and the arrival times $w_{ik}$ are exponentially distributed with the rate $\theta_3$.
 We only observe the interdeparture times $x_i$, given by the process $x_{ik}=u_{ik}+\max(0, \sum_{j=1}^k w_{ij} -\sum_{j=1}^{k-1} x_{ij})$.
 We perform ABC on $n=500$ observed samples which are generated from the true parameter $\theta_0=(1, 5, 0.2)$.
 The prior on $(\theta_1, \theta_2-\theta_1, \theta_3)$ is uniform on $[0,10]^2\times [0, 0.5]$. \footnote{We place the uniform prior on $\theta_2-\theta_1$ instead of $\theta_2$, since $\theta_2$ must be larger than $\theta_1$.
 This is used in \citet{jiang2017learning}.}

-We train the discriminator as a $\ell_1$-penalized logistic regressor onto degree-2 polynomials of the data, including quadratic and interaction terms.
-The penalty parameter $\lambda$ is selected via 5-fold cross-validation.
-We implement the discriminator with the R package \texttt{glmnet}.
+{Regarding the choice of the discriminator, we consider both the Random Forest (RF) classifier and a $\ell_1$-penalized logistic classifier (LRD).
+For the former, we use the default setting in the \texttt{R} package \texttt{randomForest}.
+We also denote CA calculated from RF classifier as RF-CA. For the latter, we implement the discriminator with R package \texttt{glmnet}, and the model is built on degree-2 polynomials of the data, including quadratic and interaction terms, with penalty parameter $\lambda$ is selected via 5-fold cross-validation.
+We find that RF outperforms LRD. }

 The shape of the ABC posteriors is given in \Cref{fig:mg1_thetas}.
-The plot reveals that, among the three parameters, $\theta_1$ is the hardest one to estimate where all methods, except for the semi-automatic ABC (SA), gave relatively flat posterior estimates.
-Regarding $\theta_2$, our methods, SA and W2 seem to center well around the truth and W2 gives the tightest estimation.
-Regarding $\theta_3$, it is obvious that SA does not provide enough information.
+The plot reveals that, among the three parameters, $\theta_1$ is the hardest one to estimate where all methods, except for RF and its variants, gave relatively flat posterior estimates.
+Regarding $\theta_2$, all methods seem to center well around the truth.
+RF-exp provides the tightest estimation.
+Regarding $\theta_3$, all except kNN return spiky posterior.
 Next, we repeat the experiments on 10 different datasets, and summarize the average squared estimation errors and the width of the 95\% credible intervals in \Cref{tab:mg1_stats}.
-Overall, we see that although SA captures $\theta_1$ and $\theta_2$ well, it fails to identify the correct location of $\theta_3$.
-Our KLC method outperforms the kNN estimator in estimating all three parameters.
-The two variants of KLC and CA give relatively good and robust estimates for all three parameters.
-These methods tend to be similar in both the point estimate and credible intervals, which is not entirely unexpected since they are derived from the same discriminators.
+Overall, we see that RF and RF-exp are able to correctly identify the right locations of the parameters and outperform the kNN estimator, with RF-exp providing the tightest credible interval.
+The method RF-CA tends to give very similar results to RF, which is not entirely unexpected since they are derived from the same discriminators.